 One of the most notable experiences I learned was how to handle controversy.
 During the Miss Asia Pacific International 2005 competition in Guangzhou, China I conducted on stage protest regarding the poor treatment of contestants by the organizers.
 It made front page newspapers in China.

-Throughout her pageant career, Pollard Sepulveda has held the following titles:
+Throughout my 10 year + pageant career, I’ve held the following titles:

 PHOTO: Beginning her pageant career in 2005 at the age of 25, Daisi represented Jamaica in the Miss Asia Pacific International pageant in China.
 Later that year she represented Jamaica at the Miss Earth in the Philippines.
 For both competitions, Daisi was the 1rst Jamaican representative.
 During this time, Daisi was most popularly known for her outspoken views on labor issues and racial discrimination in the pageant industry.